Ethan Happ

-Ethan Happ (born May 7, 1996) is an American-born naturalized Macedonian professional basketball player for Valencia of the Spanish Liga ACB.
+Ethan Happ (born May 7, 1996) is an American–born naturalized Macedonian professional basketball player for La Laguna Tenerife of the Spanish Liga ACB and the EuroCup.
 At a height of 2.08 m tall, he plays at both the power forward and center positions.

 Happ is the all-time leading rebounder for the Wisconsin Badgers, where he started all 139 games of his college career and is the school record holder in double-doubles and triple-doubles.
 Happ is one of just six players in NCAA history to record at least 2,000 points, 1,000 rebounds and 400 assists.

 High school career

 Happ, whose hometown is Milan, Illinois, attended Rockridge High School, in Taylor Ridge, Illinois, where he played high school basketball.